US Federal Reserve cuts interest rates for the first time since December

 The central bank’s cut comes amid a cooling labour market, which has stalled economic growth.

-The United States Federal Reserve will cut interest rates by a quarter of a percentage point, from 4.00 percent to 4.25 percent, as a slowing labour market stalls economic growth.
+The United States Federal Reserve will cut interest rates by a quarter of a percentage point, so they will now be between 4.00 percent and 4.25 percent, as a slowing labour market stalls economic growth.

-The central bank announced its decision on Wednesday afternoon.
+The Fed, the US central bank, announced its decision on Wednesday afternoon.

 Recommended Storieslist of 4 items